DavidT3/XGA/docs/source/intro.rst

 Contributing
 ------------

-If wish to contribute to XGA, have feature suggestions, or any comments at all, then please go to the "Getting Support" section and submit an issue on GitHub/email the development team, we will be happy to hear from you!
+If you wish to contribute to XGA, have feature suggestions, or any comments at all, then please go to the "Getting Support" section and submit an issue on GitHub/email the development team, we will be happy to hear from you!